code-with-amitk/Code-examples/System-Design/Concepts/GCP/README.md

 - _TPUs(Tensor Processing Unit)_ can be assigned for ML processing.

 <a name=ins></a>
-#### Instance Groups
+#### 1. Instance Groups
 > `Compute Engine > Instance Group > Create New Instance Template`

-Instance groups let's us organize VM instances or use them in a load-balancing backend service ie [autoscaling](/System-Design/Concepts/Terms)
+- Instance groups let's us organize VM instances or use them in a load-balancing backend service ie [autoscaling](/System-Design/Concepts/Terms)

+<a name=ah></a>
+#### 2. Autohealing
+A healthcheck message is sent to each VM in [instance group](#ins).
+If response is not recieved intime, its assumed VM is not healthy and new VM is instantiated in its place.